PSESS2020/Vimsu_prototype/README.md

 - Microsoft Edge Version 84.0.522.59 or newer
 - Opera Version 70.0.3728.71 or newer

+## Starting a conference with VIMSU
+After VIMSU is sucessfully hosted, there are certain things you need to know before starting a conference.

-## Uploading lectures
+### Uploading lectures
-After VIMSU is sucessfully hosted, you can upload lectures by following the steps below:
+You can upload lectures by following the steps below:

 1. Go to the VIMSU homepage and log into your account.
 2. Press the `Upload` button.